albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

 ### Features

 -   **ID:** `CORE-FEAT-013`
-    -   **Title:** Add `parent_ingestion_job_id` to Interaction model.
+    -   **Title:** Add `parent_ingestion_job_id` to Interaction module.
     -   **Status:** `Resolved`
-    -   **Description:** Added a `parent_ingestion_job_id` field to the `Interaction` model.
+    -   **Description:** Added a `parent_ingestion_job_id` field to the `Interaction` module.
 This allows for better tracking of interactions that are part of a larger ingestion job.

 -   **ID:** `CORE-FEAT-014`
     -   **Title:** Checkpoint: Initial Implementation of Branch Prediction Framework.
     -   **Status:** `In-Progress`
     -   **Description:** This commit serves as a checkpoint for the initial, experimental implementation of the DCTD (Decentralized Celestial Time-series Dynamics) Branch Prediction framework.
-This includes adding new dependencies (Qiskit, ZMQ), database schema changes for LSH hashing, and core logic in the AdelaideAlbertCortex to predict future user intent based on temporal vector analysis.
+This includes adding new dependencies (Computing Library, ZMQ), database schema changes for LSH hashing, and core logic in the AdelaideAlbertCortex to predict future user intent based on temporal vector analysis.
 This is a foundational step before a larger planned refactor and enhancement of the branch prediction capabilities.

 -   **ID:** `CORE-FEAT-012`
-    -   **Title:** Add langchain and langchain-text-splitters to dependencies.
+    -   **Title:** Add processing chains and text-splitting tools to dependencies.
     -   **Status:** `In-Progress`
-    -   **Description:** Added `langchain` and `langchain-text-splitters` to the project's dependencies to enable new features related to language model chains and text processing.
+    -   **Description:** Added `processing chains` and `text-splitting tools` to the project's dependencies to enable new features related to logical processor chains and text processing.

 -   **ID:** `CORE-FEAT-001`
-    -   **Title:** Upgrade core representation generation component from mixedbread to Qwen3.
+    -   **Title:** Upgrade core representation generation component from mixedbread to Core Logic.
     -   **Status:** `Resolved`
-    -   **Description:** To improve representation quality and performance, the core representation generation component was upgraded from `mxbai-embed-large-v1` to `Qwen/Qwen3-Embedding-0.6B-GGUF`.
-This required updating component download links in `launcher.py`, configuration in `CortexConfiguration.py`, and fixing the hardcoded representation context size in `llama_worker.py` to support the new component's 32k context window.
+    -   **Description:** To improve representation quality and performance, the core representation generation component was upgraded from `mxbai-embed-large-v1` to `Core Logic-Embedding-0.6B-Data`.
+This required updating component download links in `launcher.py`, configuration in `CortexConfiguration.py`, and fixing the hardcoded representation context size in `engine_worker.py` to support the new component's 32k context window.
 Additional changes were made to `database.py` and `file_indexer.py` to handle the new representation format, and `requirements.txt` was updated with new dependencies.

 -   **ID:** `CORE-FEAT-002`
     -   **Title:** Added content pass into the database for local document fetching.